KisanThapa/Coursera-Algorithm-Part-I/README.md

 # Coursera Algorithm Part I (Princeton University)
-This completely free course covers the essential information that every serious programmer needs to know about algorithms and data structures, with emphasis on applications and scientific performance analysis of Java implementations.
+This course covers the essential information that every serious programmer needs to know about algorithms and data structures, with emphasis on applications and scientific performance analysis of Java implementations.

+####Algorithms covered:
+1. Euclid's Algorithm
+2. Quick Find Algorithm